-- (i) Residents, who inherited foreign assets from a non-resident after 1998-03-17 are exempted from the provisions of Regulations 6 and 7. - (ii) Residents need not declare to their Authorised Dealer inheritances or legacies from bona fide foreign estates that accrued after 1998-03-17 and may retain the capital and any income generated thereon abroad. - (iii) The retention of such assets abroad is subject to the condition that the assets will not be placed at the disposal of other residents.
+- (i) Private individuals, who inherited foreign assets from a non-resident after 1998-03-17 are exempted from the provisions of Regulations 6 and 7. - (ii) Private individuals need not declare to their Authorised Dealer inheritances or legacies from bona fide foreign estates that accrued after 1998-03-17 and may retain the capital and any income generated thereon abroad. - (iii) Contraventions that occurred on or before 1998-03-17 must still be regularised with the Financial Surveillance Department.